Guide, Updated 15 May 2026

 Does asking for a disability accommodation make my UK driving test harder?

 No. The marking standard does not change under accommodation.
 An examiner conducting a test with an interpreter or extended time still applies the same fault-marking criteria as on any other test.
-Pass rates for accommodated tests run 2 to 4 percentage points below standard tests, which is because the underlying cohort tends to have fewer practice hours rather than because accommodations alter the threshold.
-Candidates with full preparation pass at rates close to the national average.
+The DVSA does not publish a separate pass rate for accommodated tests, so be wary of any precise figure; the adjustment removes a disability-related barrier without changing the marking standard, and well-prepared candidates are judged by exactly the same criteria as anyone else.
 See the serious vs minor faults explained guide.

 Do I need a medical letter to request DVSA accommodations?

 Not always.
 Standard accommodations (extra time on theory up to 2x, voiceover, quiet room) are granted on candidate declaration alone in most cases.
-Substantial accommodations (BSL interpreter, modified practical route, extended practical time beyond standard) typically need a GP letter or specialist report.
+Substantial accommodations (BSL interpreter, extended practical time) typically need a GP letter or specialist report.
 The DVSA accommodation team will tell you which documentation they need after you submit your booking declaration.
 Allow 2 to 4 weeks from declaration to confirmation letter.
 For licence-renewal medical conditions, see the declaring medical conditions DVLA guide.

-Can I request a modified test route for my disability?
+Can the test route be adjusted for my disability?

 I have a foreign licence and a medical condition, how does conversion work?